psphere-project/psphere/doc/tutorial.rst

 .. highlight:: python

-First steps with pSphere
+First steps with psphere
 ========================

-This document is meant to give a tutorial-like overview of the main pSphere objects and the common tasks that pSphere is used for.
+This document is meant to give a tutorial-like overview of the main psphere objects and the common tasks that psphere is used for.

 The green arrows designate "more info" links leading to more detailed sections about the described task.